Gary Calamar

-Gary Calamar is an American film and television music supervisor, who has been nominated five times for Grammy Awards.
+Gary Calamar is an American film and television music supervisor, who has been nominated five times for the Grammy Awards.
 Calamar's notable credits include The Man In The High Castle, Six Feet Under, True Blood, House, Weeds, Entourage, Dexter, and Varsity Blues.
-He also hosted a long-running program on the influential radio station KCRW in Santa Monica, before moving to 88.5 KCSN in September 2018.
+He also hosted a long-running program on the radio station KCRW in Santa Monica, before moving to 88.5 KCSN in September 2018.
 Calamar is also a songwriter and recording artist.

 Early life

-Born in the Bronx and raised in Yonkers, NY, Calamar developed an early fascination with music and radio by listening to WNEW-FM.
+Born in the Bronx and raised in Yonkers, NY, Calamar developed an interest with music and radio by listening to WNEW-FM.
 He told journalist Tony Pierce in a 2007 interview: "I …was the kid who kept a transistor radio under his pillow.
 I was a big fan of WNEW-FM and their amazing staff of DJ's.
 I remember Scott Muni, Pete Fornatelle, Allison Steel 'The Night Bird' and Dave Herman.
 I was listening when John Lennon surprised Dennis Elsas on the air and guest DJ'd."

 Career

-Calamar migrated to Los Angeles in the early 1980s.
-His intense interest in music eventually led him to manage Los Angeles-area boutique record stores Licorice Pizza, Moby Disc and Rhino Records.
+Calamar moved to Los Angeles in the early 1980s.
+His interest in music eventually led him to manage Los Angeles-area boutique record stores Licorice Pizza, Moby Disc and Rhino Records.
 It was at Licorice Pizza that he met musician Jeff Davis.
 Calamar was enlisted to manage Davis' band, The Balancing Act, who went on to release three critically acclaimed albums on IRS Records.

 KCRW

-In addition to his record store work, Calamar volunteered in the music library of highly influential NPR station KCRW in the early 1990s, opening mail and filing CDs.
+Calamar volunteered in the music library of the NPR station KCRW in the early 1990s, opening mail and filing CDs, eventually becoming a presenter.

-He quickly made his way on to the airwaves.
 He described his transition from volunteer to DJ to Tony Pierce: "I got to know Chris Douridas who was music director and host of Morning Becomes Eclectic at the time.
 One day he casually mentioned that they were looking for a Saturday-Sunday overnight DJ...
 I dropped to my knees and begged Chris to give me a shot...and he did."

 Calamar's Sunday night radio program (known as The Open Road until a KCRW policy change in 2008 eliminated music show names) featured a blend of contemporary and classic rock, pop, and folk music.
 He called it "adventurous pop music both timely and timeless".
-He conducted on-air interviews with iconic musical figures including Brian Wilson, Lucinda Williams, Jeff Tweedy from Wilco, Wayne Coyne from The Flaming Lips as well as film composers Elmer Bernstein, Thomas Newman, Lalo Schifrin and Danny Elfman.
+He conducted on-air interviews with musical figures including Brian Wilson, Lucinda Williams, Jeff Tweedy from Wilco, Wayne Coyne from The Flaming Lips as well as film composers Elmer Bernstein, Thomas Newman, Lalo Schifrin and Danny Elfman.
 Calamar's last show on KCRW was Sunday, September 23, 2018.